 When the string is pulled taut and you speak into one of the cans, the bottom acts like a diaphragm, changing the sound waves into vibrations of the string which then cause the bottom of the second can to vibrate, recreating the sound which is then heard by the second person.

-More Lorax Science Activities for Kids
+More Lorax Science Experiments for Kids

 This easy activity helps children visualise water pollution.
 We set up a simple ocean scene and added some rubbish and black food colouring.